distributive/Sahasrara/tutorials/Plugins.md

 Later on we'll be seeing how you can avoid writing these parsers altogether using _smart commands_.
 As such, we won't discuss writing parsers in more detail in this tutorial - if you're interested then there are a good number of tutorials about `megaparsec` and its parent `parsec` online.

 Our command parser requires us to return a function of type `Message -> DatabaseDiscord ()`. `Message` is a type provided by the library `discord-haskell`, which contains a variety of information about the message that the command was contained in.
-You can find all of the data within it documented (in the `discord-haskell` documentation)[https://hackage.haskell.org/package/discord-haskell-1.8.8/docs/Discord-Internal-Types-Channel.html#t:Message], but for now we will just be using the input `Message` with some of the helper functions defined in this library.
+You can find all of the data within it documented [in the `discord-haskell` documentation](https://hackage.haskell.org/package/discord-haskell-1.8.8/docs/Discord-Internal-Types-Channel.html#t:Message), but for now we will just be using the input `Message` with some of the helper functions defined in this library.

 Finally, `DatabaseDiscord ()` is the type of a _monadic action_ which provides us a few bits of functionality - namely Discord operations (such as sending messages), database operations and IO operations.
 We'll cover each of these as we build our more complex plugin.
 In general, you do not need to worry about the specifics of the underlying implementation (for those familiar with these kinds of libraries, `DatabaseDiscord` contains a stack of monads providing each bit of functionality) and instead stick with the library functions discussed in this tutorial.